TSA Virtual Pride Floats | The Big Reveal 🏳️🌈

 Ready to join a virtual parade?
 Our Virtual Pride line-up is a collection of fantastical 3D inhabitable spaces designed by architects, designers and artists around this year’s theme OUT: What does it mean to be out when you are staying in?
 How does space alter the experience of private and public life?
 How do we celebrate outness architecturally?
 Our virtual floats are online community spaces, allowing us to celebrate virtually together even when staying apart.
 Think of them like virtual Winterstations but with an LGBTQI2 lens!

 Want to learn more about their design?
-A recording of our launch event on June 18, 2020 with presentations from all the designers will be available soon!
+A recording of our launch event on June 18, 2020 with presentations from all the designers is available below!

 🏳️🌈Ready to Join In?🏳️🌈